Particular/docs.particular.net/nservicebus/hosting/windows-service.md

 ## Installation

-When Self-Hosting a Windows Service the startup code is in full control of installation.
+When self-hosting a Windows service the startup code is in full control of installation.
 Windows supports these features though the use of the [Service Control tool](https://technet.microsoft.com/en-us/library/cc754599.aspx).
 For example a basic install and uninstall commands would be:

     sc.exe create SalesEndpoint binpath= "c:\SalesEndpoint\SalesEndpoint.exe"
     sc.exe delete SalesEndpoint